mjbuchman/quiz-show/README.md

 # Quiz Show

 ## Project Purpose
-Demonstrate knowledge of funadamental Java concepts.
+Demonstrate knowledge of fundamental Java concepts.

 ## How to Use
 Clone the [repository](https://github.com/mjbuchman/quiz-show) and run the index.html file.